saidake/simi/README.md

 # Directory Structure
 [Back to Top](#table-of-contents)
 ## docs
-* ALGORITHMS.md
+### Algorithms.md
 This markdown file contains solutions to various algorithm problems, each with detailed comments, explanations, and illustrative diagrams.
-  For more information, check out the [Algorithms README](docs/ALGORITHMS.md).
+For more information, check out the [Algorithms File](docs/Algorithms.md).

+### Env.md
+This file provides details about the project's environment setup, including information about the virtual machines used and instructions for configuring the local development environment.
+For more information, check out the [Env File](docs/Env.md).

+### Standards.md
+This file outlines the standards and guidelines for the project, including JIRA issue type conventions and other best practices to ensure consistency and clarity across the team.
+For more information, check out the [Standards File](docs/Standards.md).

 ## AAA
 A resource directory containing startup configuration files needed by other modules.
 ## scripts